At a Glance

 - Benefits: Enjoy flexible hours, competitive pay, and opportunities for professional development.

-- Why this job: Engage in meaningful work that impacts legal outcomes while collaborating with a supportive team.
+- Why this job: Engage in meaningful work with diverse clients while enhancing your skills in a supportive environment.

 - Qualifications: Must be HCPC registered with experience in psychological assessments and report writing.